lyft/confidant/salt/README.md

 # Launch Confidant in AWS using SaltStack orchestration

-This Salt orchestraton code can be used to launch a fully operational Confidant infrastructure with an ELB, a Confidant ASG, a DynamoDB table with indexes and KMS keys for auth and at-rest encryption.
+This Salt orchestraton code can be used to launch a Confidant infrastructure with an ELB, a Confidant ASG, a DynamoDB table with indexes and KMS keys for auth and at-rest encryption.

 The ASG will launch with cloud-init injected environment and installation